Message from the Director

 - Annual Conversations in School Psychology, which allows you to network with school psychologists in the field, faculty, and alumni

-- A workshop for student interns to have their resumes critiqued and to participate in mock interviews conducted by a panel comprised of Directors of Special Education from districts around the state.
+- Annual Career Night which is a workshop for student interns to have their resumes critiqued and to participate in mock interviews conducted by a panel comprised of Directors of Special Education from districts around the state.

-Finally, the student-created Student School Psychology Association (SSPA) allows opportunities for Fairfield's students to work together on committees, such as the Service Learning, Professional Development, and Website Committees.
+Finally, the student-created Student School Psychology Association (SSPA) allows opportunities for Fairfield's students to work together on committees, such as the Mentoring and Advocacy Committees.

 Please feel free to explore this program site further, and if you have any questions or would like to schedule a time to meet with me for further discussion, just send me an e-mail.